 How to protect yourself from scammers

 Another criterion for a suspicious account is a low balance at the end of the trading day, which does not exceed 10% of the average daily volume of transactions.
-In addition to passport data, users need to protect access to a mobile phone since one-time transaction confirmation codes are sent to it.
-Two-factor authentication can be enabled in the "Security" section or the user profile settings on many platforms.
+In addition to passport data, users need to protect access to a mobile device since one-time transaction confirmation codes are sent to it.
+Two-factor authentication can be enabled in the security section or the user profile settings on many platforms.

 It is worth disabling all payment options if they are not necessary.
 For example, if you do not use payment applications for social networks or cell phones, disable the ability to use them.